fuzzywalrus/wp-auth0-for-all/README.md

 The official Login by Auth0 plugin creates WordPress users for each authenticated user and focuses on WordPress admin authentication.
 This plugin is designed for front-end only authentication without user creation.

+### Can I use my Auth0 custom domain?

+Yes!
+You can choose between the standard Auth0 domain or your custom domain in the plugin settings.

-### How do I customize the login page?
+### How do I exclude certain pages from requiring login?

-Currently, the plugin provides a simple login page.
-For advanced customization, you can modify the plugin code or use CSS to style the login button.
-See the `add_auth0_login_button()` function in `wp-auth0-for-all.php` for customization.
+In the plugin settings, add paths to the "Excluded Paths" field - one per line.
+You can use wildcards (*) to match multiple paths.

 ## Changelog

+### 1.1
+- Added support for Auth0 custom domains
+- Added customizable login page HTML
+- Added auto-redirect option to skip intermediate login page
+- Improved integration with Auth0 Login plugin
+- Renamed plugin from "Simple Auth0 Integration" to "Auth0 for All"
+- Updated admin UI for better usability

 ### 1.0
 - Initial release

 ## Credits

-- Developed by Greg Gant for Audigy.
+- Developed by Greg Gant for Audigy
 - Built for WordPress
-- Requires Auth0 account & Auth0 Login for Wordpress
+- Requires Auth0 account & Auth0 Login for WordPress

-This was originally a functions.php integration that was converted to a plugin for easier deployment and management, Claude.ai was used to convert the functions.php to a plugin.
+This was originally a functions.php integration that was converted to a plugin for easier deployment and management.
+Claude.ai was used to convert the functions.php to a plugin and add additional features.

 ## License

 This project is licensed under the GPL v2 or later.